Female genital eczema

 Most people with eczema prefer to use a non-biological laundry detergent to wash their clothes.
 Finding the most suitable one is a case of trial and error.
 You may find that you need to wash at 60°C or higher for the non-biological detergent to clean your clothing effectively and to remove the grease from emollients.
 Always ensure that your clothing is rinsed well.
 It is best to avoid fabric conditioners because they contain fragrance and other ingredients that bind to the clothing fibres to soften them; these might cause irritation or an allergy.

 Piercing and tattoos

-Be careful not to use topical steroids shortly before having sex on an area that is likely to transfer them onto your partner.
-You need to let the topical steroids be completely absorbed into the genital area first.
-As long as you do this, topical steroids should not cause any problems.
-The same applies to oral sex.
+Be careful not to use topical steroids shortly before having sex (including oral sex) on an area that is likely to transfer them onto your partner.
+They need to be absorbed into the skin first.
+Topical steroids only need to be applied once a day, so try to apply them at a different time of day to the time you usually have sex.
+As long as you leave time for them to absorb, topical steroids should not cause any problems.

 Sperm fluid (semen) can make irritant eczema worse; however, a true allergic reaction to sperm or sperm fluid, which in its severest form can cause an anaphylactic reaction, is exceptionally rare.